How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 You can’t think about teaching values-driven, moral and ethical inquiry in the Humanities.
 History should only teach “the facts,” which completely misunderstands what history actually is.

-So, yes, I actually believe that the past two generations of Data-Driven Education Reformers are also responsible for the erosion of democracy.
+So, yes, I actually believe that the past two generations of Data-Driven Education Reformers are also responsible, in part, for the erosion of democracy.
 I actually believe that the extreme focus of money, time, and focus on STEM Education has had catastrophic consequences for the health of the nation, and made us collectively unable to confront the big questions of our era.
 And that Standardized Tests, in the way we give them today, prime people for authoritarian government.

 Since A Nation At Risk was published in 1982, the subsequent reactionary Education Reform Movement has opened up a void in the national narrative where the techno-fascists in Silicon Valley and “Unitary Executive”-ists in the government can insert their preferred stories to justify their own authoritarianism.